 For many pediatric needs, there is great consensus among the medical community.
 Tongue-ties are not one of those things.

-Another specialist we consulted with would do the procedure up until the child was 9 months old, but by that point my girls were 1 and 2 and both were experiencing issues related to their ties.
+Another specialist we consulted would do the procedure up until the child was 9 months old, but by that point my girls were 1 and 2 and both were experiencing issues related to their ties.
 She said we could revisit when they were 4 or 5.

 This was the most maddening thing of all.
 I just wanted to find someone who could give us the help and answers that we needed.

 4) YOU NEED A SPECIALIST WHO CAN HELP YOU